Fuwn/xp/README.md

 ![Windows XP Logo](./assets/logo.png)

 Although Microsoft does not support Windows XP updates any more, I'm sure there are still many users using it due to their personal habits or job demands.
-Therefore, XP's product keys may be necessary even now.
+Therefore, XP's product keys may still be necessary.
 Here lies the most comprehensive list of Windows XP product keys.

-The following CD keys are official and original from Microsoft, mainly used for Windows XP Professional Service Pack 2/3 VOL/VLK system images, which are the easiest ones to find on the Internet.
+The following CD keys are official and original from Microsoft, primarily used for Windows XP Professional Service Pack 2/3 VOL/VLK system images, which are among the easiest to find on the Internet.

 ![Windows XP Setup](./assets/setup.jpg)